The Humanities Scholars Program encourages students to explore their own academic interests in greater depth.

 Over the years, scholars in the Humanities Scholars Program have conducted groundbreaking research.
 Learn more about their work by browsing through past scholars' projects below.

 Predictive Patterns of Sex Trafficking Online

 In the past 10-15 years the internet has become a popular tool used by traffickers to easily advertise and sell their victims.
 Thousands of posts show up each month selling sex on the common classifieds website Backpage.com.
 For her senior research project, Emily Kennedy extracted publicly available data from major US cities represented on Backpage.com.
-Using software developed at Carnegie Mellon’s Auton Lab she explored whether it was possible to detect patterns emerging from the data available in sex ads, such as patterns of travel that traffickers use.
-To help identify which posts were more likely to be cases of trafficking, Emily drew on individuals with expertise on the subject.
-After graduation, Emily took a position as research analyst for the Auton Lab in order to continue her research.
-If this research proves successful in tracking movement of similar posts – and therefore, similar pimps or victims – across the country over time, this predictive research could be a valuable tool for law enforcement to use to prosecute traffickers and rescue victims.
+Using software developed at Carnegie Mellon’s Auton Lab, she explored whether it was possible to detect patterns emerging from the data available in sex ads, such as patterns of travel that traffickers use.
+To help identify which posts were more likely to be cases of trafficking, Kennedy drew on individuals with expertise on the subject.
+After graduation, she took a position as research analyst for the Auton Lab in order to continue her research.
+If this research proves successful in tracking movement of similar posts as well as similar pimps or victims across the country over time, this predictive research could be a valuable tool for law enforcement to use to prosecute traffickers and rescue victims.

 The Road to Revolt: The Different Paths of Vilna and Warsaw Ghettos

 Zach Stahl (DC'13) – International Relations and Politics